Kunshan: Administration

-The line is 41 km long and will be completely constructed underground with 28 stops.
-The line will pass by all the major zones of the city and will significantly alleviate local traffic congestion.
-The project will be integrated with the surface transportation system and serve as a strong boost to the city’s renewal.
+Line 11 of the Suzhou Metro is a 41 km long underground line with 28 stops.
+The line passes by all the major zones of the city and was designed to significantly alleviate local traffic congestion.
+The project is integrated with the surface transportation system and serves as a strong boost to the city's renewal.

 Geography

 Topography

 The area is relatively flat, but there is a gentle slope stretching from the south-east to north-west.
 The northern part consists of dense polder, while the southern part is dotted with various lakes.
 The major lakes are Dianshan Lake, Yangcheng Lake, Cheng Lake and Kuilei Lake.
 The Wusong River winds through the city, while smaller rivers criss-cross it in a grid pattern.

 Climate

 According to an analysis of the local meteorological bureau, from 1961 to 2008, the annual and seasonal air temperatures were the increasing trends, especially in spring.
 The total precipitation remained static relatively, however, much concentrated in summer and winter.